 We will ask you to complete an initial online pre-screening questionnaire to assess key aspects of your eligibility to take part in the trial.
-If you meet these initial eligibility criteria, we will contact you via email and, with your permission, may also contact you via telephone.
+If you meet these initial eligibility criteria, we will contact you via email and may arrange a pre-screening telephone call (lasting around 15 minutes) prior to inviting you for a formal face-to-face screening visit.